timescale/docs/migrate/livesync.md

 import SetupConnectionStrings from "versionContent/_partials/_migrate_live_setup_connection_strings.mdx";

-# Live sync
+# Livesync from Postgres to Timescale Cloud

-You use the live-sync Docker image to synchronize changes in real-time from a PostgreSQL database instance to a $SERVICE_LONG.
-You run live-sync continuously, turning PostgreSQL into a primary database with a $SERVICE_LONG as a logical replica.
+You use the Livesync Docker image to synchronize all data in the database, or specific tables from a PostgreSQL database instance to a $SERVICE_LONG in real-time.
+You run Livesync continuously, turning PostgreSQL into a primary database with a $SERVICE_LONG as a logical replica.
 This enables you to leverage $CLOUD_LONG’s real-time analytics capabilities on your replica data.

 <Highlight type="warning">
-This feature is in alpha and is not recommended for production use.
+You use Livesync for for data synchronization, rather than migration.
+It is in alpha and is not recommended for production use.
 </Highlight>

-Live-sync leverages the PostgreSQL logical replication protocol, a well-established and widely understood feature in the PostgreSQL ecosystem.
-By relying on this protocol, live-sync ensures compatibility, familiarity, and a broader knowledge base, making it easier for you to adopt and integrate.
+Livesync leverages the PostgreSQL logical replication protocol, a well-established and widely understood feature in the PostgreSQL ecosystem.
+By relying on this protocol, Livesync ensures compatibility, familiarity, and a broader knowledge base, making it easier for you to adopt and integrate.

-You use live-sync to:
+You use Livesync to:
 * Copy existing data from a Postgres instance to a $SERVICE_LONG:
   - Copy data at up to 150 GB/hr.
 You need at least a 4 CPU/16GB source database, a 4 CPU/16GB target $SERVICE_SHORT
   - Copy the publication tables in parallel.
 However, large tables are still copied using a single connection.
 Parallel copying is in the backlog.
-  - Forget foreign key relationships. live-sync disables foreign key validation during the sync.
+  - Forget foreign key relationships.
+Livesync disables foreign key validation during the sync.
 For example, if a **metrics **table refers to the **id** column on the **tags **table, you could still sync only the **metrics **table without worrying about their foreign key relationships.
   - Track progress.
 Postgres expose `COPY` progress under in `pg_stat_progress_copy`
 * Synchronize real-time changes from a Postgres instance to a $SERVICE_LONG
 * Add and remove tables on demand using the [Postgres PUBLICATION interface](https://www.postgresql.org/docs/current/sql-createpublication.html)